adaltas/node-csv-docs/src/documents/parse/index.html.md

     Preserve quotes inside unquoted field.
 *   `skip_empty_lines` (boolean)
     Dont generate empty values for empty lines.
+*   `max_limit_on_data_read` (int)
+    Maximum numer of characters to be contained in the field and line buffers before an exception is raised, used to guard against a wrong delimiter or rowDelimiter, default to 128000 characters.
 *   `trim` (boolean)
     If true, ignore whitespace immediately around the delimiter, defaults to false.
 Does not remove whitespace in a quoted field.